moebiussurfing/ofxSurfingSmooth/README.md

 }

 void ofApp::update() {
-	// we can get the smoothed params doing different approaches:
+	// we can get the smoothed params using different approaches:

 	// 1. just the values
 	int _shapeType = surfingSmooth.getParamIntValue(shapeType);